webboty/Dexter-Wiki/Dexter-Serial-Peripherals.md

 ````
 In that session, the following showed up at the console:
 `<10000000000000,470,419,423,389,362,343>^M`
 which is exactly what the device was programmed to return.

+Note that the `-v` after the `cat` causes control characters from the device to be displayed.
+For example, the carriage return is shown as `^M` and the end of the returned string.
+You can omit the -v if you don't want to see those.

+The `-echo` in the setup of the port turns off automatic echoing of all recieved characters.
+If you omit this, you may find that the device also receives the data that it sends to you.

 You can have a two way conversation via typing in data and seeing the result via:

 ````
-stty -F /dev/ttyUSB0 ospeed 57600 ispeed 57600 raw
+stty -echo -F /dev/ttyUSB0 ospeed 57600 ispeed 57600 raw
-cat /dev/ttyUSB0 & cat > /dev/ttyUSB0
+cat -v < /dev/ttyUSB0 & cat > /dev/ttyUSB0
 ````
-Press Ctrl+Z to exit.
+Press Ctrl+C to exit the cat from the console to the device, then enter `fg 1` and Ctrl+C to exit the cat from the device to the console, which is running in the background, because of the `&`. `jobs` should not show anything running.

 Next, we want to use the "serial" functions in the ["job engine"; DDE on Dexter)](DDE#job-engine-on-dexter) but there have been issues which require a little hacking depending on the version you have:<br>
 https://github.com/HaddingtonDynamics/Dexter/issues/60#issuecomment-605376411